Open source, Python based, behavioural experiment control.

 Running a task¶

 Run the file pyControl_GUI.py in the pyControl root directory, you will see a GUI window like that shown above, with the Run Task tab selected.

 Plug in a pyboard and it will appear in the drop down menu in the Setup box.
 Select the board and press the Connect button.
 The GUI will connect to the board.

-Once the pyControl framework is installed on the board, from the Tasks drop down menu, select the task blinker.
+Once the pyControl framework is installed on the board, from the Tasks drop down menu, select the task blinker in the example folder.
 Press the Upload button to upload the task to the pyboard.